ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 1. Create a VPN endpoint in the Tier 0 gateway by using one of the floating IP addresses provisioned for the Tier 0 HA public VIP.
 1. Establish an IPsec VPN between {{site.data.keyword.vpc_short}} and your on-premises networks.
 You can use either policy-based or route-based tunnels.
-1. With policy-based VPN tunnels, ensure that at least the management and VI workload domains' management subnets are included in the local networks.
-With route-based tunnels, use BGP or create static routes in Tier 0 gateway to the on-premises networks and ensure that the on-premises networks have a route to at least to the management and VI workload domains' management subnets.
+1. With policy-based VPN tunnels, ensure that at least the management and the management subnets of VI workload domains are included in the local networks.
+With route-based tunnels, use BGP or create static routes in Tier 0 gateway to the on-premises networks and ensure that the on-premises networks have a route to at least to tthe management and the management subnets of VI workload domains.
 1. Create a VPC route to the on-premises networks by using Tier 0's private HA VIP as the next-hop.
 This route is required for the Zerto components in the management subnet to reach the on-premises network.
 1. Configure a virtual protection group (VPG) for replication between {{site.data.keyword.cloud_notm}} and on-premises environments.